letho1608/texor/docs/CONTRIBUTING.md

-# Contributing to Nexor
+# Contributing to Texor

 We love your input!
-We want to make contributing to Nexor as easy and transparent as possible, whether it's:
+We want to make contributing to Texor as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code